mjordan/islandora_workbench_docs/docs/workflows.md

 !!! note
     Islandora Workbench does not detect changes in directories.
 While tools to do so exist, Workbench's ability to ingest Islandora content in batches makes it useful to scheduled jobs, as opposed to realtime detection of new files in a directory.

-An example of this workflow is depicted in the diagram below, the source of the files is the daily output of someone scanning images.
+An example of this workflow is depicted in the diagrams below, the source of the files is the daily output of someone scanning images.
 If these images are saved in the directory that is specified in Workbench's `input_dir` configuration option, and Workbench is run in a cron job using the "[create_from_files](/islandora_workbench_docs/creating_nodes_from_files/)" task, nodes will be created when the cron job executes (over night, for example):

 ![Watch folders](images/workflow_watch_folders.png)